 - Dead is a fourth classification and is important to prevent the expenditure of limited resources on those who are beyond help.
 Colour code black.

 Triage systems are most often used following trauma incidents but may be required in other situations, such as an influenza epidemic.
+The need for effective triage systems to inform the use of intensive care resources was particularly highlighted during the COVID-19 pandemic.
 Once further resources are available to hand, the patients will undergo a further, more detailed triage based on vital signs - eg, respiratory rate.
 One such score is called the Revised Trauma Score (see below).

 Additional patient triage

 Following the initial triage, there is usually a further detailed pre-hospital triage of patients.
 The following is one example:

 Modified sieve systems are available for use in children.